codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 To define conditions for pagination in a model, you can::

-    //You can specify conditions directly.
+    // You can specify conditions directly.
     $model = new \App\Models\UserModel();

     $data = [